This fact sheet gives information on a range of common enquiries we receive from pre-registration trainee pharmacists.

 Centre for Pharmacy Postgraduate Education (CPPE)

-The CPPE have a series of programmes for pre-registration trainees, visit their website for details.
+The CPPE have a series of programmes for foundation trainee pharmacists, visit their website for details.

 National Pharmacy Association (NPA)